Mehmet-Emin-Gokcek/StudentRegistration/README.md

-A student registration web application based on Spring Boot frame work using mysql, Thymleaf and H2 database.
+A student registration web application based on Spring Boot framework using mysql, Thymleaf and H2 database.

 Check out the documentation folder for dependencies and over all flowchart of the MVC.